joshbrew/webgpujs/README.md

     }

     return [inputData, outputData]; //Returning an inputs lets us allocate several storage buffers implicitly.
-If you return uniforms
+Uniforms are immutable.
     //return outputData;
-    //return outp4; //we can also return the uniform buffer though it is immutable so it's pointless }
+    //return scalar; //we can also return the uniform buffer though it is immutable so it's pointless }

 ```

 Right now input types are interpreted through default values which can be implicit like using arrays or typed arrays, or numbers or fake `vec2f()` or `mat2x2()` etc calls, or you can just use strings like `mat2x2<f32>` or `array<vec2f>` and so on for more explicit control.
+Right now you can only output what you input, but later we can identify whether to have an arbitrary output buffer.
+The issue just comes with estimating the size of the data structure needed so inputs are the easiest to match and simply mutate with read_write definitions.
+We are also working on testing storage texture use which can be written to and outputted for 2D or 3D and so on datasets.

 We'd like to make this specifiable with options too when you set up the pipeline so it's not dependent on defaults since that's a bit jank.
 All non-array buffer values will be lumped into a uniform buffer.

 Outputs are specified by return statements, which are not native to wgsl but we just use it to imply what to use for output storage buffers.
 You can return the uniform buffer too by returning any uniform values.